 Why car battery is heavy?

-The main reason why car batteries are heavy is that one of the components is lead.
+The main reason why car batteries are heavy is because the main component insinde the battery is lead.
 There is a lot of lead inside of the car battery, and lead is very heavy by nature.
 This technology has been used for over a hundred years now.
 It will not be replaced any time soon, it will only get better.

 What materials are car batteries made of?